baggepinnen/DeepGetfield.jl/README.md

 - Tuples are not tested.
 - Tests are so far limited and bugs are expected.
 - `denest` flattens matrices and higher order tensors to one dimension.
+- `Dicts` are not recognized as containers and the dict entries are not explored.